 I started making jewelry about 10 years ago when my sister gave me a complete wire wrapping kit that she found on the internet.
 At that time, I didn't know the first thing about making jewelry.
 The kit came with all the materials and tools and lots of DVDs.

 After learning a little about wire wrapping, I needed more information about beading in general.
 In Charlottesville, Virginia we have a wonderful beading shop called Studio Baboo in our downtown mall.
 I wandered in and was introduced to beading and that started my love affair with beads.

 I grew up in a very artistic home.
 My mother handmade all of our clothes, which we hated at the time.
 My sister and I were constantly making something from this giant steamer trunk my mother had filled with crafting supplies.
 My sister made all of my Barbie clothes and all my friends were envious.
 I never did take any art classes, which I have always regretted.
 But now as an adult I indulge myself with any project or tool that I just can't live without.

 I discovered Fire Mountain Gems because someone showed me the catalog.
 I was in heaven.
 My friend let me have that catalog because it was "last year's."
 I took that catalog and spent the next 3 months flipping through it every night before I went to sleep.
 I have ear marked at least 25 pages.
 I finally placed my order online and was so excited to get my box in the mail.
 I still remember being tickled by the tissue paper and the little gold foil sticker.
 The whole experience was great.
 And then ... the very best part ...
 I received my very own Fire Mountain Gems and Beads catalog in the mail.
 And it was new, brand new.

 I also have lots of fun painting pet portraits and making ceramics.
 I give myself permission to try anything!

 Do you belong to any beading societies or beading groups?

 Creating jewelry is such a part of my life that it touches every aspect of who I am.
 Professionally I am an accountant, but I spend all free time making or designing jewelry.
 I teach classes in wire wrapping at our local beading store and host webinars on making jewelry and other crafts online at www.Ifiredarts.com.

 I used to do about 20 shows a year.
 But with the economic downturn, I had to cut out many shows that just don't bring a profit anymore.
 I still do several art shows a year.
 I have several blogs that I use to market my jewelry online.
-I have entered contests; I was in the top 20 designers in the Swarovski Design Contest in 2008.
+I have entered contests; I was in the top 20 designers in the Crystal Contest in 2008.